 Settings for enabling and tuning JMS Message logging.
 These settings are useful for debugging purposes but will affect performance and produce large log files.
-Changes to these settings should only be made at the request of Support.
+Changes to these settings should only be made at the request of the Peer Support Team.